VeroPolegre/REACT_day33_ViteReact_exercise/README.md

 ### Objectives
 - Understand how to develop an application with React
-- Improve your web development skills
+- Improve web development skills
-- Improve your JavaScript development skills
+- Improve JavaScript development skills

 ### Exercise